rhocela/wisdom-walk/docs/part-3/day-26.md

 **Day:** 26

-**When this Happened:** Mount Sinai - Instructions for and construction of the tabernacle
+**Chronological Setting:** Mount Sinai - Instructions for and construction of the tabernacle

 **Readings:**
  - [Exodus 25:1–31:18, 35:1–40:38](https://www.biblegateway.com/passage/?search=Exodus+25%3A1-31%3A18%2C+35%3A1-40%3A38&version=ESV) (Narrative)